-A life enriching Corner Country, Australia outback tour, small group adventure to where three States meet.
+A life enriching Corner Country, Australia outback tour.
+Small group adventure to where three States meet.
 Offering an emotional connection to a vast and beautiful desert heartland and Spirit of Australia.
-Visit the Sturt National Park, legendary Cooper Creek and Channel Country, Burke and Wills Dig Tree, the remote outposts of Birdsville and Innamincka – experience the “land of infinity” – 14 days departs Brisbane
+Explorer, Afghan Cameleer and Pioneer history.
+Visit the Sturt National Park, legendary Cooper Creek and Channel Country, Burke and Wills Dig Tree, the remote outposts of Birdsville and Innamincka.
+Strzelecki Desert, Sturt Stony Desert, Simpson Desert, “Big Red” – Experience the “land of infinity” – 14 days departs Brisbane

-Single Supplement AUD$751.
+Single Supplement AUD$766.
 Special Discounts apply to this tour.
-See Clause 4 of the Terms and Conditions.
 Early Bird price reverts to the Regular Price 6 months prior to each tour departure date.
-Minimum number of guests for this tour is 7.

 Picture yourself, standing alone on a million acre property, gazing at the vast horizon and curvature of the earth.